via Imago

 250609 — PARIS, June 9, 2025 — Jannik Sinner L reacts to Carlos Alcaraz during the awarding ceremony after the men s singles final match between Jannik Sinner of Italy and Carlos Alcaraz of Spain at the French Open tennis tournament at Roland Garros, Paris, France, June 8, 2025.
 SPFRANCE-PARIS-TENNIS-FRENCH OPEN-MEN S SINGLES-FINAL LixJing PUBLICATIONxNOTxINxCHN

 If we go by the numbers, Carlos Alcaraz and Jannik Sinner have won the past six major titles (all four in the previous season and the first two in 2025) and also 7 out of the past 8.
 Is the future of tennis in safe hands?
-Fingers crossed!
+Fingers crossed.
 The 23-year-old Sinner and 22-year-old Alcaraz made history this year at the French Open by securing their spot as the top two seeds.
 They were the youngest top seeds at a major tournament since Roger Federer and Rafael Nadal matched a similar feat at the 2006 US Open.
 In fact, it was also the first time since the 2005 Wimbledon that the top two seeds in a Grand Slam tournament were both 23 or younger.
-Who would have then predicted these two young guns would make the spectators glued to their seats throughout this 5-hour and 29-minute battle at the Roland Garros final?
+Who would have then predicted these two young guns would have the spectators glued to their seats throughout this 5-hour and 29-minute battle at the Roland Garros final?

 ADVERTISEMENT